grpc/proposal/A31-xds-routeaction-support.md

 to the RPC (using the Method name and RPC Header data provided to it) and uses those inputs to perform the initial routing steps for the RPC based upon the RDS Routes.
-This will enable it to set the timeouts and other settings appropriately in the MethodConfig according to the RouteActions.
+This will enable it to set the timeouts and other settings appropriately in the MethodConfig according to the RouteAction.
 Since the routing decisions are made here, it will also return the cluster name to the top-level Load Balancing Policy (described in detail below) in order to inform the policy which endpoint picker to use for the RPC.
 Note that the Config